SIZE / CONST: I'm 6 ft/180 lbs, riding a 5'8" Couch Potato (2" over the top end of the recommended sizes for my weight). Mine is standard poly.

 CONS: Mine is glassed heavy.
 Weight carries momentum and cuts chop...but, to me, it just makes it harder to paddle and takes longer to get up on a plane.
 In hindsight, EPS would've been the way to go.

-Despite the full nose and widest point forward (dead center), it really doesn't get in early...so don't think you can get away with taking the CP out in punchy/dumping waves (you'll get pitched).
+Despite the full nose and widest point forward (dead center), the poly version really doesn't get in early...so don't think you can get away with taking a poly CP out in punchy/dumping waves (you'll get pitched).
 However, you're still going to need a relatively jacked up takeoff to get this craft going...it doesn't catch rolley, unbroken waves like a longboard can.
 The lightness of EPS would probably help in this area.

 Mine has zero flip in the nose*, so, even when just paddling, keeping the nose out of water is extra difficult (in anything other than glass).
 Furthermore, you have to skooch way up on the nose to get the best paddle out of the CP (top of your head literally inches from the nose).